 Peer recovery support services are typically provided by paid staff or volunteers familiar with how their communities can support people seeking to live free of alcohol and drugs and are often peers of those seeking recovery.
 Some of these services may require reimbursement while others may be available in the community free of charge.

 Definition of Services

-The following is a brief description of recovery support services eligible for voucher reimbursement under Illinois' ATR-III.
+The following is a brief description of peer recovery support services.
 Services are to be delivered face-to-face, individually or in a group setting.

 A peer is an individual who shares the direct experience of addiction and recovery.
 Peer Coaching sessions should be designed, delivered, and facilitated by peers to assist others in or seeking recovery to initiate and/or sustain recovery from alcohol and drug use disorders and closely related consequences.
 Peer Coaching sessions can take place in one-on-one or group sessions where clients can discuss topics such as relapse prevention, coping skills, anger management, domestic violence, decision making, lifestyle choices, pursuing interests, and participating in drug-free recreation in an effort to share and learn from the experiences and journeys of others in recovery.

 Recovery Coaching should be provided in one-on-one sessions that engage and retain the client in a process designated to strengthen his or her resilience and personal efficacy of his or her sustained recovery, and should be tailored to assisting clients with individualized recovery needs.
 Topics may include relapse prevention, coping skills, anger management, domestic violence, decision-making, lifestyle choices, pursuing interests, and participating in drug-free recreation.